-• GenEd Social & Behavioral Sciences/Psychology
+• GenEd Social & Behavioral Sciences/Psychology Prerequisite: EN 52 or ESL 99

 Emphasizes the major factors that influence human behavior, including behavioral neuroscience, perceptual processes, consciousness, intelligence, personality and psychological disorders.

 PS 104-Issues of Drug/Alcohol Use (3)

 Presents a comprehensive study of the use of legal and illegal drugs; an analysis of the addictive and recovery process for individuals and families; a study of treatment modalities and 12-step groups; a study of the physiological and legal consequences of substance use and abuse.